-Remarketing lists for search ads (RLSA) is a feature that lets you customize your search ads campaign for people who have previously visited your site, and tailor your bids and ads to these visitors when they're searching on Google.
+Remarketing lists for search ads (RLSA) is a feature that lets you customize your search ads campaign for people who have previously visited your site, and tailor your bids and ads to these visitors when they're searching on Google and search partner sites.

-When people leave your site without buying anything, for example, remarketing lists for search ads helps you connect with these potential customers when they continue looking for what they need on Google Search.
+When people leave your site without buying anything, for example, remarketing lists for search ads helps you connect with these potential customers when they continue looking for what they need using Google Search.
 You can set your bids, create ads, or select keywords keeping in mind that these customers have previously visited your website.
-Remarketing lists for search ads uses remarketing lists to enable these customizations.
+Remarketing lists for search ads use remarketing lists for these customizations.

 There are two basic strategies for using remarketing lists with search ads: